All Jim Ellis Automotive Group locations are closed on Saturday, July 4. We will reopen for regular business hours on Monday, July 6.

 Maximize Your Savings: Leverage Business Vehicle Tax Deductions

-Leverage Business Vehicle Tax Deductions
+Business Vehicle Tax Deductions

 What Is Bonus Depreciation and the Section 179 Tax Credit for Businesses and Fleet Vehicles?

-• Section 179: An IRS code that enables businesses to expense the price of qualifying equipment, including new or used commercial and fleet vehicles, purchased during the tax year the vehicle was put into service.
+• Section 179: An IRS code that enables businesses to expense the price of qualifying equipment, including new or used commercial and fleet vehicles, purchased during the tax year the vehicle was put into service

-• Bonus Depreciation: An additional first-year deduction that helps businesses deduct additional depreciation costs beyond normal depreciation allowances.
+• Bonus Depreciation: An additional first-year deduction that helps businesses deduct additional depreciation costs beyond normal depreciation allowances

 Phase-Out Tax Deduction: Business Vehicles Qualify for These Deductions